yhara/zanzou/README.md

 Zanzou should work well with these objects.

-- Hash, String, numbers, true, false, nil
+- Array, Hash, String, numbers, true, false, nil

-Array is also supported but has some problems left (see below).

 Normally other objects, say a Range, should be OK too.
 However, container classes (i.e. objects which contains other objects in it) need special